connectrpc/connectrpc.com/docs/faq.md

   `protoc-gen-go-grpc` &mdash; generate code alongside the base types, so the package namespace becomes very crowded.
 * It keeps the contents of the base types package constant.
-This isn't critical when generating code locally, but it's critical to making [remote packages] and [remote plugins] work.
+This isn't critical when generating code locally, but it's critical to making [generated SDKs] and [remote plugins] work.

 ## TypeScript and JavaScript